 If you don’t know what premises liability is, you’re not alone.
 It’s a complicated sounding legal term, but the definition is fairly simple.
 Premises liability is a property owner’s legal responsibility to properly maintain that property for the safety of any customers or guests invited to visit.
 It doesn’t matter whether it’s a business or a private residence, all property owners have this responsibility.
 By law, there can be no hazards that could lead to serious injuries.

-The majority of premises liability injuries are caused by trip and fall or slip and fall accidents.
+- Falls Caused by Slipping or Tripping: The majority of premises liability injuries are caused by trip and fall or slip and fall accidents.
 This is especially true on commercial property such as grocery and retail stores or doctor’s offices and hospitals.
 Falls that happen on private property are considered homeowners’ claims.
 In these cases, your lawyer will seek compensation from the homeowner’s insurance company instead of directly from the property owner themselves.

-Dogs and other pets are seen as the property of their owners in the state of Pennsylvania.
+- Bites From Aggressive Dogs: Dogs and other pets are seen as the property of their owners in the state of Pennsylvania.
 Putting customers, visitors, and guests in danger by allowing a vicious dog on the premises is considered a form of negligence.

-Not every violent act against you makes you eligible to file a premises liability claim.
+- Assaults Due to Lack of Security: Not every violent act against you makes you eligible to file a premises liability claim.
 However, properties such as performance venues and bars should have security measures in place to protect their customers.
 If security measures are lacking or inadequate and you are injured as a result, you may be able to hold the property owner legally responsible.

 Various Other Personal Injury Accidents